dehavenm/7bot-Python/README.md

 ##Running the GUI code

-Once installed, open the GUI code (either ikgui.py or sevenbotgui.py) and find the line:
+Once installed, open the GUI code (either ikgui.py or sevenbotgui.py) in a Python IDE and find the line:

 '''
 self.arm = SevenBot('COM10', 115200)
 '''

 Edit the argument "COM10" to change the number to the COM port to which your system has assigned the 7Bot's Arduino board (see previous step).
+After that, you can run the Python file.

-##Using the library
+## Using the library

+# Initialization:

+'''
+arm = SevenBot(port, baud-rate)
+'''

+Creates an object representing a SevenBot connected on a specified COM port, and attempts to open serial communication.
+See installation instructions for selecting correct COM port.
+Baud rate should always be set to 115200 (standard for serial communication with most Arduino boards).

+# Force Status

+'''
+arm.setForceStatus(status)
+'''

+Sets the operational status of the robot's servo motors.
+Possible values for status are as follows:

+0 - Forceless: The motors are powered off, but positions can still be read through their encoders

+1 - Normal operation

+2 - Protected: Allows for normal operation, but force status cannot be changed directly between "Protected" and "Forceless" (must change to "Normal" first)

+# Speed

+'''
+arm.setSpeed(speed)
+'''

+Sets the motor speed for each individual zervo of the robot, given as a Numpy array of 7 values from 0-250.
+Array indices 0-5 refer to the robot's joints, and index 6 controls the speed of the gripper servo (if using the optional gripper).